imran-parray/Web-Sec-CheatSheet/sqlmap.md

 __Request in File___

--Capture the request with httpheader,burpsuite
+- Capture the request with httpheader,burpsuite
--Save it to req.txt
+- Save it to req.txt
-#sqlmap -r req.txt -p username
 ```console
 sqlmap -r request.txt
 ```